 All declarations for the same member function must specify the same accessibility (public, private, or protected) and kind (instance or static).

-An instance member function declaration declares a property in the class instance type and assigns a function object to a property on the prototype object of the class.
-In the body of an instance member function declaration, this is of the class instance type.
+An instance member function declaration declares a property in the class type and assigns a function object to a property on the prototype object of the class.
+In the body of an instance member function declaration, this is of the this-type (section 3.6.3) of the class.

 A static member function declaration declares a property in the constructor function type and assigns a function object to a property on the constructor function object.
 In the body of a static member function declaration, the type of this is the constructor function type.